mrazauskas/tsd-lite/README.md

 - Comes with no default compiler options.
 - Reads TypeScript compiler options from the nearest `tsconfig.json` for each test file (does not read options from `package.json`).
 - `tsd-lite` is optionally `strict`.
 You should add `"strict": true` to the nearest `tsconfig.json` (it can be project or test specific) to use strict assertions.
-- `tsdErrors` object is returned if `tsd-lite` encounters errors while parsing `tsconfig.json` or if syntax errors are found in the test files.
 - [`@tsd/typescript`](https://npmjs.com/package/@tsd/typescript) package is moved to peer dependencies.
 - `tsd-lite` allows only programmatic [usage](#usage).